Akshayredekar07/MongoDB/Mongodb 04.md

 Execute it from the command prompt not from MongoDB shell:

 ### Download the mongodb tools:
+[Download](https://www.mongodb.com/try/download/database-tools).
+The key tool for importing is `mongoimport`, which supports importing data from JSON, CSV, or TSV files into MongoDB collections.

 ```bash
 mongoimport "C:\Users\Akshay\Documents\DATABASES\MongoDB Durgasoft\books.json" -d Bookstore -c books --jsonArray --drop
 ```